leowz/fitleiOSAppGitBook/chapter1.md

 ### ModelViewController

-ModelViewController is preset in `viewDidLoad` method.
-It is initialized from nib file and is added as the child view controller of HomeViewController and its view are set to the view of HomeViewController.
+`ModelViewController` is preset in `viewDidLoad` method.
+It is initialized from nib file and is added as the child view controller of `HomeViewController` and its view are set to the view of `HomeViewController`.

-ModelViewController is a subclass of GLKViewController.
+`ModelViewController` is a subclass of `GLKViewController`.
 And 4 gesture are added as a default properties.

 ### Side Button Panel